Frank Pitts

-Frank H. Pitts (born November 12, 1943) is a former professional American football wide receiver in the American Football League (AFL) and the National Football League (NFL).
-He played ten seasons for the AFL's Kansas City Chiefs (1965–1969) and then the NFL's Chiefs (1970), Cleveland Browns (1971–1973) and Oakland Raiders (1974).
+Frank H. Pitts (born November 12, 1943) is an American former professional football player who was a wide receiver in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Southern Jaguars.
+He played professionally for 10 seasons with the AFL's Kansas City Chiefs (1965–1969) and then the NFL's Chiefs (1970), Cleveland Browns (1971–1973) and Oakland Raiders (1974).

 Kansas City Chiefs

 Pitts came to the Chiefs in 1965, the team's fourth-round draft pick.
-He had speed and desire, but throughout the wide receiver's first three seasons in Kansas City. he acquired a "bad hands" label.
+He had speed and desire, but throughout the wide receiver's first three seasons in Kansas City, he acquired a "bad hands" label.
 However, he worked through the problem, and when starting wide receiver Otis Taylor was injured in 1968, Pitts stepped in.
 He was a starter the next three seasons, and his end around reverse runs became a big part of the Chiefs' offense.

 Super Bowl IV

 Hank Stram told the play to Chiefs quarterback Len Dawson.
 "Listen, let's have a ...
 9-0-8, 51 G-O reverse."
 As Dawson ran back to the huddle, Stram told everyone on the sidelines, "Here comes the reverse from Tight I, it could be wide open."
 Dawson took the snap, faked to Wendell Hayes on the left side of the line, then turned the ball to a sprinting Frank Pitts, who turned the corner and jetted down the right sideline for 20 yards.
 It was one of the biggest plays of the Chiefs' Super Bowl IV win over the Minnesota Vikings, and it set up Jan Stenerud's third field goal of the game.

 Pitts ran the reverse again in the third quarter and picked up a critical first down.
 Otis Taylor scored on the next play.

 In 74 games for Kansas City, Pitts caught 78 passes for 11 touchdowns and ran the ball 24 times for 238 yards and one touchdown.